alcatrazEscapee/Cordy/docs/language.md

 - `<`, `>`, `>=`, `<=`, `==`, and `!=` compare values.
 Any values, regardless of types, can be compared for equality or ordering.
   - Note: different types will always compare as equal ordering.
 - `if condition then value_if_true else value_if_false` is a short-circuiting ternary operator.
-  - Note that all boolean comparisons will take the truthy value of it's argument. `nil`, `0`, `false`, `''`, and empty collections are the only falsy values, everything else is truthy.
+  - Note that all boolean comparisons will take the truthy value of it's argument. `nil`, `0`, `false`, `''`, empty collections, and empty `range` and `enumerate` types are the only falsy values, everything else is truthy.
 - `is` is an operator used to check the type of a value.
 - `in` (along with `not in`) is a special operator used for checking membership in collections, or substrings.
 - `max=` and `min=` are special cases of the builtin functions `max` and `min`, expressed as an assignment operator. `a max= b` is semantically equivalent to `a = if b > a then b else a`, similar for `min=`.